growilabs/growi-docs/docs/en/admin-guide/management-cookbook/external-notification.md

 ## Overview

-## User Trigger Notification Setting
+## User Trigger Notification Settings

-User Trigger Notification is a feature that allows users of GROWI to be selectively notified when they edit a page or post a comment.
+User Trigger Notification is a feature that allows GROWI users to be selectively notified when they edit a page or post a comment.
 Basically, it is necessary to enter the channel to be notified each time, but it is possible to eliminate the input by setting a default pattern.

-### How to set the default pattern
+### How to set a default pattern

-1. Access the security settings page (/admin/notification) in the Management page.
+1. Access the Security Settings page (/admin/notification) in the Management page.
 1. Open the User Trigger Notification tab.
 1. Enter the pattern and channel name.

 - The path to display the configuration value is called pattern.
 For example, if you set `/event/*`, only pages under event will show the default pattern you set.
-- If you want to display the default pattern on all pages, type `/*`.
+- If you want to display the default pattern on all pages, please type `/*`.

 ### Check if the default pattern settings are reflected.